nvgeorgiev/File-Hamali/README.md

 ### 1. Download FileHamali.zip.
 ### 2. Extract the .exe file from the archive.
-### 3. Run the .exe file and let it run it's magic.
+### 3. Run the .exe file and follow the on-screen instructions.